InventorForgeMakerspace/3dFiles/Mad_Eye_Moody_Eye/README.md

 This is a moving Mad Eye Movie magical eye prop for a costume.
-This piece is meant to be mounted to an eye patch and controlled with a small microcontroller that is capable of controlling a servo.
+The case is designed to print in 2 parts and then get glued together.
+The handles on the side of the case are for the straps to hold the case to your eye.
+Be sure to place cloth or some other protective item behind the case to keep stray bits from getting into your eye.

 The servo needs to be very tiny, I'm using a sub micro servo https://amzn.com/B004O76G6W